dolthub/go-mysql-server/README.md

 [Dolt](https://www.doltdb.com), a SQL database with Git-style versioning, is the main database implementation of this package.
-Check out that project for reference implmenentations.
+Check out that project for reference implementations.

 ## Scope of this project